 These are gaps that must be addressed, and that cannot be achieved without the narrowing of the scope of the future Treaty on TNCs and OBEs with transnational or cross-border activities.
 The LBI must be able to address the issues above in sufficient detail to be effective, and it can only do so with a clear focus.
-If the LBI is to effectively regulate TNCs activities, it must establish specific obligations for TNCs and economic groups to respect human rights, recognizing their joint and several liability with all the entities along the global value and production chains they control or profit from.
+If the LBI is to effectively regulate TNCs activities, it must establish specific obligations for TNCs and economic groups to respect human rights, recognizing their joint and several liability with all the entities along the supply chains they control or profit from.
 There must be, for instance, the expanded extraterritorial mechanisms and jurisdiction, provisions on mutual legal cooperation and adjudication, norms that all related to a focus on the cross-border movement of goods, services and profits.

-When violations occur in the framework of domestic activities of State-ownedor small and medium enterprises (SMEs) without a transnational character (meaning that they are not part of the value and production chain of a TNC), they should fall into the scope of domestic legislation and can thus be remedied by domestic legislation alone.
+When violations occur in the framework of domestic activities of State-ownedor small and medium enterprises (SMEs) without a transnational character, they should fall into the scope of domestic legislation and can thus be remedied by domestic legislation alone.
 States have the power and the possibility to regulate companies acting only within their territory, while TNCs use their complex structure to evade this regulation.
 In fact, one of the main challenges remains accessing the parent or controlling company at the top of the chain.
 This is necessary because even when it is possible to reach a favourable judgement against the national branch of a TNC, the subsidiary, or the supplier, the enforcement of such a sentence with regard to the parent or controlling company is often far harder to achieve.